Jaimilit/Project-Three-Battleship/README.md

 # Lessons

 * I originally created this project as a single user against the computer.
 The computer didn't have it's own board and/or turn.
-So I was able to create a basic game with just the player against a computer board.
+So I was able to create a basic game with just the player playing against a computer board.
 But then I wanted to challenege myself to add the computer as a player as well.
 However, when I tried to add the computer as another player I couldn't get it to work.
 I tried for what felt like forever, but nothing seemed to work.
 A friend suggested just starting over  and having a good outline in the beginning of what I wanted to create.
 He also suggested creating my project using classes for the objects such as board and player.
 So I started all over again, with having a better outline of what I wanted my project to look like.
 So it worked much better when I started from stratch, instead of incorporating a second player into what I initally created as just a single user.
 * I changed the name of my project in Github midway through and then had issues pushing my code from codeanywhere back to Github.
 A lot of trial and errors to fix this issue.
 After talking with a tutor, I used Gitpod instead.
 * Because of summer holiday I spent a lot of time on this project, but with big gaps in-between.
 This made me struggle when I would go back to the project, I would forget things I changed or that I needed to fix.
 So in the future, no more big gaps while working on a project
 * Because of the things above, I know that I really need to improve my git comments to have better descriptions and more specific descriptions of what I have done